Solvency II Association | Online Training and Certification

 - Design of the Basic Solvency Capital Requirement.

-- The capital requirement for operational risk.
+- Capital requirement for operational risk.

-- Specific provisions for the approval of partial internal models.
+Specific provisions for the approval of partial internal models.

 - Policy for changing the full and partial internal models.